 In addition to Macovei as Minister of Justice, Băsescu also picked Weber to serve as his constitutional and legislative adviser.
 Macovei and Weber even rode together to their first day of work in the Romanian capital.

 For the new Romanian government, preparing to enter the European Union proved to be the most pressing challenge.

 The OSF delegated itself the task of helping candidate countries and the EU assess accession readiness by publishing reports in areas within governments and cultures that they found problematic.

 In July 2002, the Romanian magazine Dilema named one of its weekly editions “Trust in Justice.”
-In it, it published polls by the Soros Foundation (among others), claiming that 90 percent of Romanians believed corruption had either increased or remained the same since the previous election.
+It published polls by the Soros Foundation — among others — claiming that 90 percent of Romanians believed corruption had either increased or remained the same since the previous election.
 This helped spur the governing PSD to create the independent National Anti-Corruption Office (PNA).

 The EU Commission’s 2002 Report — which came out four months after the Dilema issue — identified corruption as the primary problem preventing the organization from admitting Romania to the EU.
 The report noted that “independent observers” concluded, “there had been no noticeable reduction of corruption during the reporting period.”
 It pointed to just 343 persons convicted of corruption in 2001 — fewer than in 1999.

 These supposedly “independent” observers did not seem to consider that there may have been less corruption in 2001 than in 1999.